Home/Blog/Health Conditions/Disease Management/Small Intestinal Bacterial Overgrowth (SIBO): Causes, Symptoms, and Evidence-Based Treatment Options

 Diagnosis of SIBO

-• Breath Tests: These non-invasive tests are commonly used to diagnose SIBO.
-They involve consuming a substrate, such as glucose or lactulose, and measuring the levels of hydrogen or methane in the breath over time.
-A significant increase in these gases suggests bacterial fermentation in the small intestine, indicating SIBO.
+• Hydrogen and Methane Breath Tests: This non-invasive, commonly used test involves consuming a specific sugar (either lactulose or glucose) and measuring the resulting levels of hydrogen and methane gas in the breath over several hours.
+An elevated or early peak in these gases indicates bacterial fermentation in the small intestine [3].

 Treatment Options for SIBO